 Our non-alcoholic Bloody Mary mocktail is a favorite drink of mine.
 It is made with fresh tomatoes for optimal flavor.
 Don’t worry though, you can also make it with good tomato juice.
 It is a savory drink that almost looks like a full meal with all the delicious garnish and believe me, nobody will mind that!

 Non-Alcoholic Bloody Mary Mocktail

 I’ve been DYING to make a non-alcoholic Bloody Mary mocktail for you guys, especially in time for Halloween!
 I mean, I did put together a list of our 25 favorite Halloween mocktails already but this is just another great one to add to the list.

 It is the perfect savory drink (like our non-alcoholic vodka dirty martini or our ginger beer mocktail) that really can become a meal in and of itself.
 I like to give mine all kinds of delicious garnish to eat along with this drink.
 Not only does it look pretty, but it is filling too!

-It is pretty simple to make which I love too.
+It is pretty simple to make like our virgin margarita, which I love too.
 It’s not as easy as our 3 minute, 3 ingredient non-alcoholic gin and tonic, but still easy enough.
 It is also not overly sweet like our non-alcoholic White Russian mocktail so it is great for those savory loving folk.

 Bloody Mary Garnish